FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 The [WebAuthn W3C standard](https://www.w3.org/TR/webauthn-2/) is an evolving standard.
 As of early 2021 it had not yet become a Proposed Recommendation.
 However, it is supported by [many major browsers](https://caniuse.com/webauthn).

-Using this standard allows you to implement physical biometric authentication or other high security factors.
-The browser vendor has integrated with the operating system, which has in turn integrated with the hardware required for solutions such as fingerprint identification.
+Using this standard allows developers to easily implement physical biometric authentication or other high security factors.
+The browser vendor has integrated with the operating system, which is in turn compatible with the hardware required for solutions such as fingerprint identification.

 If the application in question is accessed through a browser, all that's left for you to do is integrate with the browser API calls.
 Oh, and test.
 Make sure you spend some time testing the variety of different scenarios.

-The WebAuthn standard works not just with biometric identification, but with others as well, including physical devices such as Yubikey.
+The WebAuthn standard works not only with biometric identification, but with other factors as well, including physical devices such as a Yubikey.
 You may hear the term FIDO mentioned when WebAuthn is discussed.
 [FIDO2](https://fidoalliance.org/fido2/) is a set of specifications, of which WebAuthn is one.

+### Where you are

+This is a relatively uncommon factor of authentication.

+To implement this, you'd need to know where the user was, either through GPS or specific user interfaces only available in known locations.
+The system would then have a list of allowed locations and if the user was not in those locations, the authentication would fail.

+This approach has some issues.
+GPS is not foolproof and can be spoofed; in 2012 a drone was nearly crashed by ["sending false positional data" to it](https://spectrum.ieee.org/telecom/security/protecting-gps-from-spoofers-is-critical-to-the-future-of-navigation).
+Requiring your users to authenticate from a known user interface limits the usefulness of many applications.

 ## Relaxing MFA

-MFA is all about providing additional security by ensuring that a user who is accessing a system is authenticated correctly.
+MFA provides additional security by ensuring that a user who is accessing a system is authenticated correctly.
+However, there may be times when you want to explicitly disable MFA, if only for a while.

-However, there may be times when you want to explicitly disable MFA.
-You can disable MFA for a given user for a period of time for a device, or for a user account that previously required MFA.
-As a developer, you'll want to allow this because it makes the user experience better.
+You can disable MFA when a request is made from a given device, for a period of time, or for a user account.
+As a developer, allowing this in certain circumstances makes the user experience better.

 ### Known Devices

-This form of MFA relaxation often takes the form of a "trust this device" or "this is not a public computer" checkbox during authentication.
+This form of MFA relaxation takes the form of a "trust this device" or "this is not a public computer" checkbox during authentication.
 In this case, the authentication system records that this device can be trusted.
-The trust can be forever or for a certain duration, after which MFA is again required.
+The trust can last forever or for a certain period, after which MFA is again required.

-With a browser you can implement this with a cookie; an expiring, missing or removed cookie causes MFA to be required at the next login.
-Other devices have similar local storage mechanisms where such preferences can be stored.
+With a browser you can implement this by setting a cookie.
+An expiring, missing or removed cookie causes MFA to be required at the next login.
+Other devices have similar local storage mechanisms where preferences can be stored.

 ### Turning Off MFA For a User

-At times, you might want to relax all MFA requirements for a user account.
-This is a high risk operation, since one of the main purposes of MFA is to increase user account security.
-Removing MFA opens the users' account up to being hijacked by someone possessing only one factor of authentication, such as a password.
-However, you might need to do this because the user has lost one of the required factors associated with their account.
+At times, you might want to relax all MFA requirements for a user's account.
+This is a high risk operation.
+Removing MFA opens the users' account up to being hijacked by someone possessing only one factor of authentication.
+You'll typically provide a way to do this at the beginning of an authentication flow.

+However, you might need to allow this because the user has lost or forgotten one of the required factors.
 Make sure you provide controls around this action so it isn't abused.

-This could require a human to be in the loop.
-If it is a manual process, performed by a customer service rep trained in other ways to authenticate a user, perhaps with private data that only the company and the user would know, such as the amount of the last bill, the rep can use their judgement.
+Such controls often require a human to be in the loop.
+If it is a manual process, performed by a customer service rep trained in ways to authenticate a user, perhaps with private data that only the company and the user would know, such as the amount of the last bill, a rep can use their judgement.
 A user would call in and provide proof of their identity before MFA was turned off for their account.
-This approach is vulnerable to social engineering.
+This approach is vulnerable to social engineering, however.

-Another option is self service codes.
+Another option is to create self service one time codes.
 Provide a set of one time use codes at the moment MFA is turned on.
-Build a system which accepts these codes to turn off MFA for the account, should the user need to do so.
+Have the user record these and keep them secret.
+When a user needs to turn off MFA, accept a code to do so.

-In both of these cases, the user is still providing additional factors of authentication.
-It's simply more flexible because of the human intervention or the one time use.
+In both of these cases, the user is still providing additional factors of authentication, but they are circumventing the typical automated MFA process.

-what do you do?
-plan for some kind of mfa for some kind of users talk to your users about what they have access to if secrets need to be shared, set up registration to do so offer it to let users step up if they want to pick accessible solutions that are secure use step up auth to guard dangerous actions

-## Applying MFA requirements
+## Building MFA

+It's all well and good to have a survey of the why, when and how, but what should you and your fellow team mates actually do about MFA?

+First, model out your system and determine who should use MFA and when.
+How you make this call depends on the type of data you store, what your application or applications can do, and what your regulatory or compliance regime specifies.
+Don't consider MFA only at initial authentication; think about where both step up auth and MFA relaxation make sense.

+Don't forget to talk to your end users, or at least a subset of them.
+The factors which make sense for an online banking application will be different from a corporate intranet app or a consumer application.
+Plan for the inevitable tradeoff between user experience, solution accessibility and security.
+Have those conversations as early in the application requirements process as you can.

+If shared secrets need to be capture at authentication or registration, build or buy solutions which allow to you do so.
+These could be questions and answers, a seed for a TOTP solution, or even registering a physical device.

+Plan for both a minimum level of MFA and for users who want to go beyond that.
+Many security conscious users will want to enable MFA for their accounts; allow them to do so.
+For example, one person may run their entire life through their gmail account, while others may use it only occasionally as a throwaway email account.
+In the former case, MFA makes sense; in the latter it may not.

 You should strive to embed the choices about when to require MFA in a central, easily changed location in your application.
 These choices will change over time as a system evolves.
-New features will be built, and some of them may require a step up.
-Distinct classes of users will appear, about which the system may require different levels of assurance.

-This policy configuration should itself be protected and only allow privileged users, perhaps with a recent multi factor authentication.
+New features will be built, and some of them may require step up.
+Different kinds of users may start using the system.
+This policy configuration should itself be protected and only allow privileged users, perhaps with a recent multi-factor authentication.

-If you don't have organization or user wide policies, you should allow a user to set up MFA.
-This allows security conscious users to take their account security more seriously.
-They can evaluate their own security posture and make choices that make sense to them.
-For example, one person may run their entire life through their gmail account, while others may use it only occasionally as a throwaway email account.
-In the former case, MFA makes sense; in the latter it may not.

-However, in general, if you are worried about what a compromised account could do to either your systems or your users' data, you should strongly encourage or require MFA.